Target Malaria Uganda Press Kit

 Malaria is still a public health burden in Uganda, accounting for 12,6 million infections and about 15,945 deaths yearly as shown by the World Health Organization’s (WHO) 2024 World Malaria Report.

 Malaria places a heavy burden on Uganda’s public health system and economy.
 90% of Uganda’s population is at risk of malaria infection.
-The country is one of the 11 African countries concentrating two thirds of global malaria cases and deaths: Burkina Faso, Cameroon, Democratic Republic of the Congo, Ghana, Mali, Mozambique, Niger, Nigeria, Sudan, United Republic of Tanzania and Uganda.
+Uganda is one of the 11 African countries concentrating two thirds of global malaria cases and deaths: Burkina Faso, Cameroon, Democratic Republic of the Congo, Ghana, Mali, Mozambique, Niger, Nigeria, Sudan, United Republic of Tanzania and Uganda.
 Sub-Saharan Africa is still the most affected by malaria, with 90% of cases globally.
 However, despite significant progress the past decades, efforts to combat malaria are stalling.

 Existing methods to combat malaria, such as insecticide-treated nets, insecticides, and antimalarial drugs, have helped tremendously to reduce the malaria problem in Africa but, unfortunately, are not enough to eradicate malaria from Africa.